-The information ecosystem is complex and you'll likely encounter a variety of sources when working on research for an assignment.
-And there isn't a checklist that decides if a source of information is credible.
-This means it's really important to evaluate the potential source to determine if it's accurate, trustworthy, reliable, or even appropriate for your information needs.
-The process of evaluating includes fact checking, asking questions, carefully reading, listening, or viewing the source, and searching for more information.
-And remember that the information needs to be situated in the context of the research topic or question.
+The information ecosystem is complex.
+And as you research your topic, you'll likely find a variety of sources.
+This means it's incredibly important to look closely at the information to determine if it's accurate, trustworthy, reliable, and/or appropriate for what you need.
+This evaluation process includes fact checking, asking questions, carefully reading, listening, or viewing the source, and searching for more information.

-Start by asking questions to help you determine if a source will fit your needs:
+Start by asking questions to help you decide if a source will fit your needs:

 The Evaluating Sources for Credibility video (3:22 minutes) introduces the concept of evaluating information to determine a source's credibility.